-App Developer and Roundarch Isobar tech lead Mike DiGiovanni has been making waves in the Glass development community with two important functional apps: Launchy, a settings hack allowing sideloaded APK’s to be launched, and GlassAuth, an app which brings Google Two Factor authentication to Glass development with a visual scanning method.
+App Developer and Roundarch Isobar tech lead Mike DiGiovanni have been making waves in the Glass development community with two important functional apps: Launchy, a setting hack allowing sideloaded APK’s to be launched, and GlassAuth, an app which brings Google Two Factor authentication to Glass development with a visual scanning method.
 Now, he’s published both apps to GitHub under an Apache 2.0 license.

 A way to launch native apps on Google Glass.